Questions may be sent to firstname.lastname@example.org

 Q(Robot):Can a circuit board which he removed from an old toy in his efforts to make the robot work?

 Q(Registration): I have a group of 3 students wanting to enter this year’s competition.
 They are in high school.
 Do they have to have a teacher attend with them?
 If so, does it have to be a “teacher’ or could it be a parent.
 Also, is there a minimum?
 Can we just bring this one small group of 3?
 A: All students will need an adult sponsor.
 It doesn’t matter if the sponsor is a teacher or a parent.
 Any amount of participants are welcome per the current rules for each event.
-Just keep in mind the sponsor information is what is used to send the prize money and certificates to students.
+Just keep in mind the sponsor information is what is used to send the prize money to students.

 Q(Robot):Are students allowed to use lego mindstorm components to build their robot?
 Or anything similar to that?
 A:My interpretation of the rules is that Lego Mindstrom components are acceptable.
 I think the most controversial component would be the Lego motor assembly with its attached feedback sensor, but I believe that is within the sprit of the “motors and other electromechanical actuators may be of toy or hobbyist types readily available from local retail stores.”
 I also do not see any problem with allowing the use of the Mindstrom NEXT micro-controller brick .
 In addition, the rules state “powered only be non-rechargeable dry cell batteries”.
 Mindstorms have provision for using rechargeable batteries.
 I see no problem with allowing the rechargeable batteries if someone shows up with them, as long as they do not exceed the 6 volt limit.